 Yonty (Jonathan) Friesem

-Yonty (Jonathan) Friesem is the Associate Director at the Media Education Lab and an Assistant Professor of multimedia production faculty at the department of communication, Central Connecticut State University.
+Yonty (Jonathan) Friesem is the Associate Director at the Media Education Lab and an Assistant Professor at the department of communication, Columbia College Chicago.
 He received his PhD from the joint doctoral program in education at the University of Rhode Island and Rhode Island College.
 Yonty is an award winning educator and filmmaker who advocates for media literacy education.
-For the last eighteen years Yonty has worked with a number of youth media organizations, universities and colleges in Israel.
+For the last twenty years Yonty has worked with a number of youth media organizations, universities and colleges in Israel.
 As part of his educational work, advocacy, and research, Yonty has presented at international conferences in Oxford, UK, Turku, Finland, and Guangzhou, China.
 In October 2010 he was a visiting scholar at the Media Education Lab.
 The collaboration with Dr. Renee Hobbs and the Lab students led him to pursue his PhD as Hobbs’ advisee.

 For his dissertation, Yonty explored how eight elementary school teachers integrated media production into their practice.
 Mapping the practice of media production of full time elementary teachers helps him advocate for a deeper implementation of media literacy in the public schools.
 He is using cognitive and affective components of empathy as a psychological and sociological measure of youth interaction in an out of school program.
 For four years, he evaluated the First Star URI Academy program using quantitative and qualitative measurement to assess students’ academic performance.
 His paper was awarded Top Student Paper in Applied Communication at the 100th annual National Communication Association conference in Chicago in 2014.
 He initiated many curriculum evaluation projects in Israel such as the Supportive Filmmaking Program, the Photo-therapy Department at Musrara School of Art, online Israeli Cinema Studies at the Open University of Israel, the Department of Film and Communication at the Ministry of Education, and developed a historical review of the occupational therapy curriculum in the Israeli higher education.

-Since 2013, Yonty has been working with the executive director of VSA Art RI, Jeanine Chartier.
+Between 2013-2016, Yonty has been working with the executive director of VSA Art RI, Jeanine Chartier.
 Together, they received a grant for $31,000 for equipment and professional development in the Central Falls public library.
-In 2014, they received a $20,000 grant from the Washington D.C.
+In 2014 and 2015, they received a $20,000 grant from the Washington D.C.
 Kennedy Center to hold a professional development workshop for more than 200 in-service and pre-service teachers in Rhode Island, teaching Universal Design for Learning (UDL) and digital literacy.

 Workshops.
 Yonty offers many professional development workshops for educators and administrators who are interested in implementing technology in their classrooms.
 As Faculty and producer of the Summer Institute in Digital Literacy, he works with educators to promote digital and media literacy skills to become mentors in their educational settings.
 With his model of media production integration, Yonty advocates for the creation of a sense of shared goals, enhanced sense of mastery, and reassurance to be autonomous in order to integrate digital and media literacy practices.

-Since 2004, he is working with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
+Since 2004, he has been working with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
 Internationally, Yonty gave a professional development workshop to 200 TV executives of Guangdong TV center at the Guangzhou International Documentary Film Festival.
 He presented the core concepts of media literacy to the Israeli Democracy Institute.
-Nationally, he offered workshops and made presentations for educators, media practitioners, and administrators at PBS, NewCAJE, ScriptBiz, Northeast Media Literacy Conference, NAMLE, ISTE, AERA, and NCA.
+Nationally, he offered workshops and made presentations for educators, media practitioners, and administrators at PBS, NewCAJE, ScriptBiz, Northeast Media Literacy Conference, NAMLE, ISTE, AERA, JEA, and NCA.
 Locally, he gave workshops for JFRI, WordCamp, Promising Practices Multicultural Conference, URI Technology Symposium, and Blended learning & Technology conference.
-In collaboration with RISCA Yonty produced the Media Teachers’ Lab.
-Under his supervision, faculty and graduate students at the Harrington School of Communication and Media produced the International Association of Intercultural Communication Studies Annual Conference.

 Curriculum Development.
 Being a leading media literacy teacher and as an advisor to the national curriculum committee in Israel, Yonty developed many curricula for high school students in communication studies and film/media studies.
-At the Harrington School of Communication and Media, he developed curriculum for Film/Media 101 course, Nonviolence in the Media, and special topics in Media Production FLM 351.
-In the last two years, he has been developing a videography and social networks course for special populations such as foster youth, and youth-at-risk.
-In collaboration with VSA Art RI, and Adoption RI, Yonty Friesem and Kelsey Greene developed a media literacy curriculum for foster youth and their parents.
-Currently, he is working on developing a K-12 Media Literacy curriculum for the Central Falls School District afterschool program.
-Since 2014, Yonty has been working with the literacy and math coach in Narragansett Elementary School to develop digital and media literacy curriculum for preK-4th grade aliened with the Common Core State Standards.
+He developed many new courses at CCSU Department of Communication to implement civic media into the media studies curriculum.
+At the Harrington School of Communication and Media, he developed curriculum for Film/Media 101 course, Nonviolence in the Media, and special topics in Media Production FLM 351. for First Star URI Academy and in collaboration with VSA Art RI, and Adoption RI, Yonty Friesem and Kelsey Greene developed a media literacy curriculum of videography and social networks courses for special populations such as foster youth, and youth-at-risk.
+Between 2014-2015, Yonty worked with the literacy and math coach in Narragansett Elementary School to develop digital and media literacy curriculum for preK-4th grade aligned with the Common Core State Standards.

 Yonty Friesem received his PhD from the joint doctoral program in education at the University of Rhode Island and Rhode Island College.
 M.A.
-Magna Cum Laude in Management and Leadership in Education, Tel-Aviv University.
+Magna Cum Laude in Leadership and Management in Education, Tel-Aviv University.
 B.A.
 Magna Cum Laude in Social Science and Humanities at The Open University of Israel, and a professional diploma as a Video and Film Producer from Camera Obscura School of Art.